mattpolzin/JSONAPI/README.md

 ### Xcode project
 To create an Xcode project for JSONAPI, run
 `swift package generate-xcodeproj`

+With Xcode 11+ you can also just open the folder containing your clone of this repository and begin working.

 ### Running the Playground
 To run the included Playground files, create an Xcode project using Swift Package Manager, then create an Xcode Workspace in the root of the repository and add both the generated Xcode project and the playground to the Workspace.